Our Mission: One Story, Told Well

 Eley stepped away from EA in 2014, handing the reins over to Alasdair Stuart.
 Since then EA added a fourth show, Cast of Wonders, in 2016 and published the digital magazine, Mothership Zeta, from 2015 to 2017.
 All five venues became SFWA qualified markets, and the podcasts launched universal narrator pay in 2015.

 And we’re just getting started.
 In 2016 we began publishing anthologies with PseudoPod’s 10th anniversary debut, For Mortal Things Unsung followed by Escape Pod’s 15th’s anniversary anthology in partnership with Titan Books.

 Compensate the Creative

 ‘Exposure’ is a cause of death, not a way to make rent.
 Artists deserve to be paid for their work.

-We pay every creative endeavor involved in our episodes, from writers and narrators, to commissioned artists and staff.
-All of that — from admin costs to web hosting — is made possible by the generous support of our donors and patrons.
+We pay every single person involved in our episodes: from writers and narrators, artists and producers, and our entire staff from slush readers to senior editors.
+All made possible by the generous support of our donors and patrons.

 Widen the Circle